Announcing the frank theatre company’s

 Winner of the Wildfire National Playwriting Competition

 Queer vampires and Slavic folklore converge in Tomboy, a kinetic dance-theatre performance exploring gender, memory and cultural belonging.
-This new work, written by Jessie Award-nominated playwright Anais West, is a trans coming-of-age story with a dark, supernatural twist.
+This new work, written by Jessie Award-nominated playwright Anais Mateusz West, is a trans coming-of-age story with a dark, supernatural twist.

 After learning that as a teen, their best friend was attacked by a boy from their Polish immigrant community, a non-binary historian remembers their shared adolescence.
 But with each recollection, the sequence of events becomes more ambiguous, the choreography of memory more complex.
 Through repetition, they unravel the narrative they’ve constructed of themself, the boy, and their predatory bond.
 Were his actions his own, or was he cursed by a monstrous and mythic inheritance?
 By exploding cultural dance and genre conventions, Tomboy redefines horror, eroticism and masculinity